-Based on the City's identification of WQIP Focus Areas, the inspection frequency is different in these areas vs. non-Focus Areas.
+Based on the city's identification of WQIP Focus Areas, the inspection frequency is different in these areas vs. non-Focus Areas.
 The table below reflects the inspection frequencies for the various project categories.

-Additional Controls Required for Project Sites Located Within the High Priority Focus Areas (WQIP Area)
+Additional Controls Required for Project Sites Located Within the Focus Area (WQIP Area)

-The High Priority Focus Areas are located south of Buena Vista Lagoon, north of Agua Hedionda Lagoon, and west of Interstate 5.
-There is also a small designated area located west of El Camino Real and south of Highway 78.
-For project sites located within the High Priority Focus Areas, the following additional controls are required to be implemented at all times to the maximum extent possible:
+The focus area is the drainage area of outfall 16C-61, which is located on the north shore of Agua Hedionda lagoon, just east of the railroad tracks.
+For project sites located within the focus area, the following additional controls are required to be implemented at all times to the maximum extent possible: